 In order to become a real estate broker, you will need to pay for the following:

-- Prelicensing education – Anywhere from $300 – $2000 depending on your state
+- Pre-licensing education – approximately $300 to $2,000 depending on your state.

-The table below breaks down the costs for real estate broker prelicensing courses and application/exam fees in California, Texas, New York, Florida, and Illinois.
+The table below breaks down the costs for real estate broker pre-licensing courses and application/exam fees in California, Texas, New York, Florida, and Illinois.

 Cost to Become a Real Estate Broker by State

-State Cost to Become a Real Estate Broker|
+|State||Cost to Become a Real Estate Broker|

-Home study course package at Brightwood (360 hours): $448
+• Home study course package at Brightwood (360 hours): $448

-Al la carte live and on demand courses at Brightwood: $1112
+• Al la carte live and on-demand courses at Brightwood: $1,112

 • Exam fee: $95

-Application fee: $300
+• Application fee: $300

-Total cost to become a real estate broker in California: $848 - $1507
+Total cost to become a real estate broker in California: $848 - $1,507

 Costs vary widely (about $350 to $2,000+) depending on whether you have a college degree, continuing education credits, and post-licensing courses taken.

-TREC Application fee: $305
+• TREC Application fee: $305

-Background check: $29.75
+• Background check: $29.75

-Paper Processing fee: $20
+• Paper Processing fee: $20

-Total cost to become a real estate broker in Texas: $644.75 - $2344.75
+Total cost to become a real estate broker in Texas: $644.75 - $2,344.75

-Online course at Brightwood: $349
+• Online course at Brightwood: $349

-Application fee: $150
+• Application fee: $150

-Exam fee: $15
+• Exam fee: $15

 Total cost to become a real estate broker in New York State: $514

-Bob Hogue School of Real Estate: $395
+• Bob Hogue School of Real Estate: $395

-Application fee: $91.75
+• Application fee: $91.75

 Total cost to become a real estate broker in Florida: $486.75

-Real Estate Institute: $350
+• Real Estate Institute: $350

-Application fee: $150
+• Application fee: $150

 Total cost to become a managing real estate broker in Illinois: $500

-Why Should You Get Your Real Estate Broker’s License
+Why You Should Get Your Real Estate Broker’s License

-- You can open your own brokerage – No more splitting commissions with your managing broker.
+- You can open your own brokerage: No more splitting commissions with your managing broker.
 You will be able to keep 100% of whatever commissions you collect.
 That being said, you don’t have to open your own brokerage.
 You can work as an associate broker at an existing brokerage.

-- You can command a higher split if you choose to work for someone else – Managing brokers value education and applicants who are committed to real estate as their career.
+- You can command a higher split if you choose to work for someone else: Managing brokers value education and applicants who are committed to real estate as their career.
 As an associate broker, you will be able to negotiate better splits with most firms you interview with.

-- Increased job mobility – As a real estate broker, you are not only limited to helping clients buy and sell homes.
+- Increased job mobility: As a real estate broker, you are not only limited to helping clients buy and sell homes.
 Many boutique brokerages and startups need a managing broker simply to hang their license at their firms to operate.
 You may be able to get a salaried position at one of these firms with a bonus structure.

-- You will get more leads and land more listings – While not everyone knows the differences between a real estate agent and a real estate broker, informed buyers and sellers do.
+- You will get more leads and land more listings: While not everyone knows the differences between a real estate agent and a real estate broker, informed buyers and sellers do.
 This will give you an edge over agents who haven’t taken the time to get their broker’s license.

 The Bottom Line

 Once you decide to become a broker, make sure you take your courses at a respected real estate school and sign up for a broker’s exam preparation course.
 While Brightwood is known for their quality, cost, and reputation in the industry, we hope you find success in whatever path you take.